microsoft/vscode-docs/docs/editor/setup.md

 VS Code is a small download by design and only includes the minimum number of components shared across most development workflows.
 Basic functionality like the editor, file management, window management, and preference settings are included.
 A JavaScript/TypeScript language service and Node.js debugger are also part of the base install.

-If you are used to working with larger, monolithic development tools (IDEs), you may be surprised that your scenarios aren't completely supported out-of-the-box.
+If you are used to working with larger, monolithic development tools (IDEs), you may be surprised that your scenarios aren't completely supported out of the box.
 For example, there isn't a **File** > **New Project** dialog with pre-installed project templates.
 Most VS Code users will need to install additional components depending on their specific needs.

 Here are a few commonly installed components: